 2.4.
 Civil penalties

-In addition to full repayments, Nevada’s Department of Employment will fine UIF defendants 15% of the wrongfully obtained benefits.
-So if someone illegally received $1,000 in benefits, he/she must repay not only the $1,000 but also an additional $150.
+In addition to full repayments, Nevada’s Department of Employment will fine you 15% of the wrongfully obtained benefits.
+So if you illegally received $1,000 in benefits, you must repay not only the $1,000 but also an additional $150.

-Finally, the Department of Employment may impose another fine based on the amount of benefits that defendants received through the UI fraud:
+Finally, the Department of Employment may impose another fine based on the amount of benefits that you received through the UI fraud:

 Benefits obtained through UIF